Skip to main content

 What cryptocurrencies does PayRam support?

-PayRam is multi-chain native, supporting all major chains used for business, including Bitcoin (BTC), Ethereum (ETH), Solana (SOL), Base, and TRON (TRX).
-It fully supports the key stablecoins businesses rely on, such as USDT (TRC20, ERC20) and USDC
+PayRam is multi-chain native, supporting all major chains used for business, including Bitcoin (BTC), Ethereum (ETH), TRON (TRX), Base, and Polygon — with Solana coming soon.
+It fully supports the key stablecoins businesses rely on, such as USDT (TRC20, ERC20) and USDC.

 Do I need to be a developer to use PayRam?

 No. PayRam was designed to solve the complexity of FOSS solutions.
-It features a simple, guided GUI-based setup that runs from a one-line install script and allows you to configure your store and wallets in under 10 minutes without writing code or using a command line.
+It features a simple, guided GUI-based setup that runs from a one-line install script and allows you to configure your store and wallets in 5 minutes without writing code or using a command line.

 What does permissionless commerce mean?